 Pianist, composer, and scholar David Ake has worked alongside some of the world's most creative musicians.
 Among his recordings are the solo-piano CD In Between; The Dark, from the trio EEA; Lake Effect; and Bridges, which appeared on multiple Best-of-2013 lists.
 His most recent recording, Humanities, from Posi-Tone Records, features Ralph Alessi, Mark Ferber, Drew Gress, and Ben Monder.

 In addition to his extensive performance credits, Ake is an award-winning musicologist and educator.
 He authored the books Jazz Cultures (2002) and Jazz Matters (2010), and co-edited the essay collection Jazz/Not Jazz with Daniel Goldmark and Charles Hiroshi Garrett (2012), all for the University of California Press.
 In fall 2015 he was named professor and chair of the Department of Musicology at the University of Miami's Frost School of Music.
 Prior to that appointment, Ake had chaired the Department of Music at Case Western Reserve University, and was a longtime faculty member at the University of Nevada, Reno, where he served as Director of the School of the Arts, among other leadership positions.
 He holds a Ph.D. in musicology and M.A. in ethnomusicology from UCLA, as well as degrees in jazz performance from the California Institute of the Arts and the University of Miami.

-Inquiries regarding concerts, guest lectures, or master classes can be sent via the Contact section of this website or email email@example.com.
+Inquiries regarding concerts, collaborations, guest lectures, or other communications can be sent via the Contact section of this website or email firstname.lastname@example.org.